H2CK/oidc/README.md

 ## TODOs / Ideas for extensions

 - Support public clients (no need for client secret)
 - Support other methods to transport client_credentials (in query / body)
 - Basic Auth and GET support for token endpoint
 - Add button to admin UI to regenerate key material
 - Add possibilty to set token expiry time in admin UI
-- Add CORS Header for Client Redirect URI to endpoints jwks token authorize userinfo logout (done - to be tested)
 - Add authentication backend to allow usage of JWT to access resources at Nextcloud server
+- Create unit and integration tests